Davies & Brook

 The bijou chefs table – for Krug and truffled pizza

-On joining the Claridge’s project last summer, di Bella spent a busy two weeks with the sommelier team at garlanded chef Daniel Humm’s New York mothership, 11 Maddison Park, working with wine director, Cedric Nicaise, whose 15 years of buying has resulted in a list of 4,800 bins.
-In comparison, di Bella’s list, currently poised at around 1,800 bins, may seem fitter, though he vows to ensure this “drastically evolves to 3,600 bins.”
+On joining the Claridge’s project last summer, Di Bella spent a busy two weeks with the sommelier team at garlanded chef Daniel Humm’s New York mothership, Eleven Madison Park, working with wine director Cedric Nicaise, whose 15 years of buying has resulted in a list of 4,800 bins.
+Di Bella’s list, currently poised at around 1,800 bins, is slimmer, though he vows to ensure this “drastically evolves to 3,600 bins”.

-The first UK in the UK to be realised using “BinWise”, a Californian layout, stock control and ordering system which automatically updates the website, di Bella’s wine book is predominantly organised by grape variety.
-All-encompassing, it is in part a love letter to the Rhone valley, with, acknowledging the parent company, an increasing tally of North American wines, whereby flights of and Harlan and Mayacamas nestle alongside Grace & Favour fizz from Vermont, USA fizz and Black Sheep Finds from Holus Bolus, Santa Barbara.
-Acknowledging Humm’s Swiss heritage expect the odd Swiss wine and cider – and a Swiss movement clock dominates the seemingly serene, shiny, daylight flooded kitchen where particularly fortunate diners could encounter a private audience with Estonian head chef, Dmitri Magi, di Bella as part of their meal.
+The first wine book in the UK to be realised using BinWise, a Californian layout, stock control and ordering system that automatically updates the website, Di Bella’s wine book is predominantly organised by grape variety.
+All-encompassing, it is in part a love letter to the Rhône Valley, with an increasing tally of North American wines, whereby flights of Harlan and Mayacamas nestle alongside Grace & Favour fizz from Vermont, US fizz and Black Sheep Finds from Holus Bolus, Santa Barbara.
+Acknowledging Humm’s Swiss heritage, expect the odd Swiss wine and cider – and a Swiss-movement clock dominates the seemingly serene, shiny, daylight flooded kitchen where particularly fortunate diners could encounter a private audience with Estonian head chef Dmitri Magi and Di Bella as part of their meal.

-A large selection of carafes and wines-by-the-glass appeal to lunchtime diners and indeed solo diners who clearly feel comfortable dining with Miles Davis for company.
+A large selection of carafes and wines-by-the-glass appeal to lunchtime diners, and indeed solo diners who clearly feel comfortable dining with the sound of Miles Davis for company.

-Di Bella might pour young Jalousie from Domaine du Closel, Savennières with virtuous-looking, impeccably textured, carrot salad with sunflower seeds, horseradish and pickled quail egg, “to cut through the natural sweetness of the carrot,” and super clean-cut Guinevere Chardonnay from Kent’s Gusbourne with variations of artichoke, mushroom and fennel, then bigger Ampodium, Côte-Rôtie (René Rostaing) with 14 day dry-aged, lavender-scented Creedy Carver duck – “the British answer to Peking Duck,” he jokes.
-Finish with the joyous milk and honey soft serve, ideally with marmalade coloured and scented, Suidiraut Sauternes.
+Di Bella might pour young Jalousie from Domaine du Closel, Savennières with virtuous-looking, impeccably textured carrot salad with sunflower seeds, horseradish and pickled quail egg, “to cut through the natural sweetness of the carrot”, and super clean-cut Guinevere Chardonnay from Kent’s Gusbourne with variations of artichoke, mushroom and fennel, then bigger Ampodium, Côte-Rôtie (René Rostaing) with 14-day dry-aged, lavender-scented Creedy Carver duck – “the British answer to Peking duck”, he jokes.
+Finish with the joyous milk-and-honey soft serve, ideally with marmalade-coloured and scented Suduiraut Sauternes.

-During the lockdown, Di Bella spent more time with his family than in the past decade and stopped smoking.
+As for the lockdown, Di Bella says he spent more time with his family than in the past decade – and stopped smoking.